-In partnership with Toronto’s TriBro Studios, the Ottawa Film Office is working towards building the city’s first soundstage campus and creative hub.
-This signifiant economic development project would create upwards of 500 new jobs and invest an additional $40 million in the local economy in the first few years alone.
+In partnership with TriBro Studios, the Ottawa Film Office is building the city’s first soundstage campus and creative hub.
+This signifiant economic development project will create upwards of 500 new jobs and invest an additional $40 million in the local economy in the first few years alone.

-Learn more about the proposed soundstage campus and creative hub by reading our frequently asked questions.
+Learn more about the soundstage campus and creative hub by reading our frequently asked questions.

-Additionally, a smaller soundstage with green screen would be incorporated in the creative hub to help meet the needs of the local production community.
+Additionally, a smaller soundstage with green screen will be incorporated in the creative hub to help meet the needs of the local production community.

-The proposed soundstage campus would be located on already developed land at the former Greenbelt Research Farm, 1740 Woodroffe Ave.
+The soundstage campus will be located on already developed land at the former Greenbelt Research Farm, 1740 Woodroffe Ave.

-After reviewing different pieces of land, this area was identified as the preferred location due to its distance to established animation companies, the Ottawa Macdonald-Cartier International Airport, and Alonquin College.
+After reviewing different pieces of land, this area was identified as the preferred location due to its distance to established animation companies, the Ottawa Macdonald-Cartier International Airport, and Algonquin College.
 The site is also a quick 20 minute drive from downtown Ottawa.
-As it’s already developed land, the soundstage campus would not interfere with agriculture or conservation activities in the area.
+As it’s already developed land, the soundstage campus will not interfere with agriculture or conservation activities in the area.

 The estimated cost for the first phase of the soundstage campus is $40 million.

-TriBros Studios was identified as a potential partner and property manager by the Ontario Media Development Corporation (OMDC).
+TriBros Studios was identified as a potential partner and property manager by Ontario Creates (formerly the Ontario Media Development Corporation).
 After several meetings and discussions with TriBro Studios, and based on their track record in Toronto, the Ottawa Film Office decided to further pursue the partnership opportunity to build Eastern Ontario’s first dedicated soundstages.

 Based on similar projects, we estimate that the soundstage campus will create 500 FTE jobs during construction.